Have you ever decided to stay home instead of heading out to a party, only for it to be the best party of the year?

 It takes preparation and effort, but daily discounts can be a huge success.

-Also known as flash sales, the practice of releasing daily deals in the run-up to Black Friday is a great way to encourage impulse purchases.
+Also known as flash sales, the practice of releasing daily deals in the run-up to Black Friday is a great way to encourage impulse purchases and capitalize on extra sales.

 You can run each event for a few hours, switching the product or service every day.